 Congratulations to our very own Matthew Peterson, who has been appointed a 2021 Trusted CI Fellow.
 Trusted CI is a National Science Foundation (NSF) Cybersecurity Center of Excellence.
 The Trusted CI Fellows program empowers members of the scientific community with knowledge of cybersecurity and trains fellows to serve as cybersecurity liaisons to their respective communities.
 Six fellows are selected across the nation each year.
 To read more about Trusted CI and the other five fellows for 2021, check out the Trusted CI blog post about the 2021 fellows.

-This module introduces programming concepts, driven by examples of biological data analysis, in the Python programming language.
+Introduction to Python I: This module introduces programming concepts, driven by examples of biological data analysis, in the Python programming language.
 Topics covered will include variables and data types (including strings, integers and floats, dictionaries and lists), control flow (loops, conditionals, and some boolean logic), variable scope and its proper use, basic usage of regular expressions, functions, file input and output, and interacting with the larger Unix/Linux environment.

 Introduction to Python II: Part II expands on basic programming and explores using ‘objects’ (and their blueprints: classes) in encapsulating functionality into easily used blocks of code that more closely match the biological concepts at hand.
 Other topics include APIs, syntactic sugar, and creating and using packages such as BioPython.

 Gain practical experience with, 16s rRNA amplicon sequencing and shotgun metagenomics.
 No command line / R-studio experience required!
 Starting with raw FASTQ files, learn how to 1) profile rRNA sequences and 2) determine the taxonomy and functional composition of metagenomics samples!